eunices/techladies-technical-task/README.md

 This is a technical task submission for TechLadies bootcamp by Eunice Soh.

 The main feature of this app is a todo list.
 The todo list is populated by MongoDB hosted on mLabs, using Express and Mongoose.
+One can add tasks to the to-do list and it persists.
+However, the status of the todo items (isDone = true/false) do not persist.

 ## Technical task